Our massage school prepares students for a rewarding career in massage therapy! Here are our admission requirements.

-What does it take to get into massage school, you ask?
+What does it take to get into the Central Maryland School of Massage?

 High school diploma or equivalent